jyuenbeep/Candy-Crush/README.md

 6/1:
 Code is broken right now after the change to 2d array.
 The setup and swapping does not work.
 Neither does the dropping down candies after combo matching.

+6/2:
+Fixed the swapping.
+Added images and changed the candies to look like the in-game sprites but it's making the program run very slow.

 ### Bernadette Baroi:

 5/19: Began working on the prototype and updating our documents.